I'm Your Baby Tonight (song): Critical reception

 Retrospective reviews have been positive; Paul Grein from Billboard considered "I'm Your Baby Tonight" Houston's 12th best song, deeming it a "stylish smash".
 A poll conducted of Rolling Stone readers found the song to be Houston's eight best.
 Alexis Petridis from The Guardian placed "I'm Your Baby Tonight" at number seven of his ranking of Houston's songs, praising its "catchy as hell" refrain.
 The staff of Entertainment Weekly concluded that, despite having a "grittier, more street-oriented" sound, Houston's voice "remained a technical marvel"; they named it her 18th best song.
 Slant Magazine's Andrew Chan deemed it Houston's second best song, saying the track was a "relentless whirligig of rhythm, drenched in synths [...] a vocal tour de force, one that demonstrates how much pleasure Whitney could wring out of doing battle with a sick beat".
 Also from Slant Magazine, Eric Henderson named it the best Babyface single.
 For BET, the song is one of Houston's "funkier, harder-edged" as well as her 23rd best.
+The song was voted the 25th best new jack swing song by UDiscover Music.
 "I'm Your Baby Tonight" was included on Bruce Pollock's Rock Song Index: The 7500 Most Important Songs for the Rock & Roll Era (2014).